OWASP/samm/Current Releases/head/core/implementation/i-defect-management.md

 - Public/private vulnerability disclosures (e.g. for 3rd party libraries)
 - Bug bounties

-Qualify all defects so the records only contain valid and significant issues.
-Consider manageability. void recording duplicate defects, for example, searching  for similar issues.
-Merge duplicates and group similar issues,, particularly if you will handle them in the same way.
+Qualify all defects and license violations so the records only contain valid and significant issues.
+Consider manageability.
+Void recording duplicate defects, for example, searching  for similar issues.
+Merge duplicates and group similar issues, particularly if you will handle them in the same way.
-The organisation uses these records to make decisions and resolve vulnerabilities.
+The organisation uses these records to make decisions and resolve defects and violations.
 Update the records when issues are resolved, tracking vulnerabilities over time.
 Employ security testing to ensure fixes are effective.
 Refer to [Verification > Security Testing](../../verification/v-security-testing).

 #### Maturity Questions
 ##### Q 1